kubernetes/community/contributors/design-proposals/bootstrap-discovery.md

 * **usage-bootstrap-authentication**.
 Set to true to indicate that this token should be used for authenticating to the API server.
 If this is missing from the token secret or set to any other value, the usage is not allowed.
 The bootstrap token authenticagtor will use this token to auth as a user that is `system:bootstrap:<token-id>` in the group `system:bootstrappers`.
 * **description**.
 An optional free form description field for denoting the purpose of the token.
 If users have especially complex token management neads, they are encouraged to use labels and annotations instead of packing machined readable data in to this field.

+**Future**: At some point in the future we may add the ability to specify a set of groups that this token part of during authentication.
+This will allow users to segment off which tokens are allowed to bootstrap which nodes.
+However, we will restrict these groups under `system:bootstrappers:*` to discourage usage outside of bootstrapping.

 These secrets MUST be named `bootstrap-token-<token-id>`.
 If a token doesn't adhere to this naming scheme it MUST be ignored.
 The secret MUST also be ignored if the `token-id` key in the secret doesn't match the name of the secret.

 #### Quick Primer on JWS